xeroconf/athenaware/README.md

 > This repository contains feature implementations only and cannot be compiled in its current state.
 It is provided solely for reference and educational purposes.

 > [!NOTE]
-> Athenaware is built on an old version my cheat framework, [Scaffold](https://github.com/xeroconf/scaffold).
+> Athenaware is built on an old version of my cheat framework, [Scaffold](https://github.com/xeroconf/scaffold).

 ## About this Project